Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Introduction

 However, the situation for the superconductor-insulator interface is not trivial.
-Namely, it was shown microscopically that boundaries of superconductors can have (i) higher critical temperature and (ii) the gap can be enhanced at the scale of the bulk coherence length.
-We call this enhancement\footnote{Note, that near a superconductor-insulator boundary, the gap oscillates with frequency $\simeq k_F$, where $k_F$ is Fermi momenta.
-Some works term the first peak of these Friedel oscillations as enhancement \cite{giamarchi1990onset,stojkovic1993order}, even in the case where the averaged gap is not enhanced, which corresponds to the situation where in the GL theory de Gennes boundary conditions apply.
-Here by enhancement, we mean an increase in the gap averaged over the length scale that is much larger than $1 / k_F$.} \textit{boundary state}.
-It was found in one, two, and three-dimensional superconductors in tight binding BCS model and for one dimensional continuous BCS model \cite{samoilenka2020boundary}.
-An earlier study of the standard three dimensional continuous BCS model concluded that boundary state is absent: the gap near the boundaries is neither suppressed nor enhanced \cite{giamarchi1990onset} or weakly suppressed \cite{stojkovic1993order}.
-Coulomb repulsion-induced boundary states were reported to form in certain cases in a three-dimensional continuous model where the interaction was attractive for small and repulsive for higher energies \cite{giamarchi1990onset}.
-Superconductivity enhancement in the form of pair-density-wave (PDW) boundary states was found in spin imbalanced superconductors \cite{barkman2019surface,samoilenka2020pair} as well.
+Namely, it was recently shown microscopically that boundaries of superconductors can have (i) higher critical temperature and (ii) the gap can be enhanced at the scale of the bulk coherence length.
+We call this enhancement of superconductivity \footnote{Note, that, near a superconductor-insulator boundary, the gap oscillates with period $\simeq 1 / k_F$, where $k_F$ is the Fermi momentum.
+Some works term the first peak of these Friedel oscillations "enhancement" \cite{giamarchi1990onset,stojkovic1993order}, even in the case where the averaged gap is not enhanced, which corresponds to the situation where de Gennes boundary conditions apply in a GL theory.
+Here we mean by enhancement an increase in the gap averaged over a length scale that is much larger than $1 / k_F$.} the \textit{boundary state}.
+It was found in one, two, and three-dimensional superconductors in the tight-binding BCS model and for the one-dimensional continuous BCS model \cite{samoilenka2020boundary}.
+An earlier study of the standard three-dimensional continuous BCS model concluded that the boundary state is absent: the averaged gap near the boundaries is neither suppressed nor enhanced \cite{giamarchi1990onset} or weakly suppressed \cite{stojkovic1993order}.
+Coulomb repulsion-induced boundary states were reported to form in certain cases in a three-dimensional continuous model where the interaction was attractive for small energies and repulsive for higher energies \cite{giamarchi1990onset}.
+Superconductivity enhancement in the form of pair-density-wave (PDW) boundary states was found in spin-imbalanced superconductors \cite{barkman2019surface,samoilenka2020pair} as well.